What Are Whales Doing With UnitedHealth Group - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for UnitedHealth Group options trades today is 639.75 with a total volume of 380.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of UnitedHealth Group's whale activity within a strike price range from $440.0 to $505.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for UnitedHealth Group's big money trades within a strike price range of $460.0 to $620.0 over the last 30 days.

 UnitedHealth Group Option Volume And Open Interest Over Last 30 Days